-- Add cooled milk + butter mixture and applesauce.
+- Add cooled milk + butter mixture, applesauce and yeast.
 Stir to combine.

 - Use your (clean) hands to mix dough together once you can no longer stir to combine.
 If dough seems dry, add a little more milk.
 Kneed dough for 30-60 seconds but not too long – once dough seems soft and elastic, stop.

 - Cover bowl with a towel or blanket and let rise for 2 hours.

 - After two hours, punch/kneed the dough down, for about 30 seconds or so.

 - Cover the bowl again.
 Let rise for another hour.
 Preheat oven to 425 degrees F.